 Even though oregano isn't a traditional ingredient in parmesan, I like the added flavor boost, but if you don't want it, just leave it out.

 If you are trying to avoid extra sodium, you can also leave out the salt, but you will miss an important component of the flavor profile.
-If you choose to leave out the salt, then I recommend adding a small amount (about 1 tsp) of onion powder.
+If you choose to leave out the salt, then I recommend adding a small amount (about 1 teaspoon) of onion powder.

 All of these ingredients are shelf-stable, so you could store this in a glass jar at room temp for up to 3 months.
 Alternatively, this vegan parmesan should last in the refrigerator for 6 months.